Stop! (album): Background

 Produced by Sam Brown, her brother Pete Brown, Pete Smith, Danny Schogger, and John Madden, the album was recorded at the Power Plant in London, with then-Pink Floyd member David Gilmour's guitar parts on "This Feeling" and "I'll Be in Love" being recorded at Greene Street Studios in New York City.
 The track "Merry Go Round" has lyrics slightly adapted from W. H. Davies poem "Leisure".
 The CD edition of the album includes cover versions of Marvin Gaye's "Can I Get a Witness" and Ike & Tina Turner's "Nutbush City Limits".

 Release

-On release, the album was received favourably by the majority of music critics.
-Brown's most commercially successful album, it went on to peak at number four on the UK Albums Chart and reached number 13 on the Australian ARIA Charts.
-The album also reached the top 10 in countries such as Austria, the Netherlands, and New Zealand.
-The album spawned three charting singles in the United Kingdom.
-"Stop!" peaked at number four on the UK Singles Chart; "This Feeling" peaked at number 91; "Can I Get a Witness" at number 15.
+On release, Stop! was received favourably by the majority of music critics.
+Brown's most commercially successful album, it went on to peak at number four on the UK Albums Chart and reached number 13 on the Australian ARIA Charts, also reaching the top 10 in countries such as Austria, the Netherlands, and New Zealand.
+It spawned three charting singles in the United Kingdom: "Stop!" peaked at number four on the UK Singles Chart; "This Feeling" peaked at number 91; "Can I Get a Witness" at number 15.
 The album has sold over two and a half million copies worldwide.
-The album has been certified gold by the British Phonographic Industry (BPI) and platinum by Music Canada.
+It has been certified gold by the British Phonographic Industry (BPI) and platinum by Music Canada.